Blast from the past picoCTF 2024 Solution

 Learn more

-Using two separate netcat connections - one to upload, one to check - mirrors a common CTF pattern where submission and verification are on different ports.
-In real-world security assessments, similar raw socket techniques are used to test custom protocols, upload files to embedded devices, or probe services that don't speak HTTP.
+Using two separate netcat connections (one to upload, one to check) is a common CTF pattern where submission and verification run on different ports.
+The same raw socket pattern shows up in real assessments when probing custom protocols or pushing files to embedded devices.

 Flag